schibsted/spid-tech-docs/resources/articles/flows/payment-method-flow.md

 `https://login.schibsted.com/flow/payment?methods=6&client_id=[...]&redirect_uri=[...]&response_type=code`

-### Updating SPiD subscriptions
+### Updating Schibsted account subscriptions

-This flow can also be used to manage the payment method of SPiD subscriptions.
-In this case there is no need to act on the outgoing payment method id, but the subscription id (preferrably the "original subscription id") must be added as a flow start parameter (so SPiD will know which subscription to update) as a `subscription_id` parameter.
+This flow can also be used to manage the payment method of Schibsted account subscriptions.
+In this case there is no need to act on the outgoing payment method id, but the subscription id (preferrably the "original subscription id") must be added as a flow start parameter (so Schibsted account will know which subscription to update) as a `subscription_id` parameter.

 ### Example